SDI-SoftwareDefinedInverter/TAPAS/README.md

 __CAUTION__

-The TAPAS community inverter board is not a toy!
-It is intended for laboratory use only.
-Never use it in a productive environment!
+_The TAPAS community inverter board is not a toy!_ It is _intended for laboratory use only.
+Never use it in a productive environment!_
 (see section 6)

-The TAPAS board can get very hot never touch the board during operation.
-Always use an appropriate case.
+The TAPAS board can get _very - hot never touch the board during operation.
+Always use an appropriate case._

-If the TAPAS board is used in conjunction with mechanical, electromagnetic, acoustic, optical or other components, e.g. a motor drive, significant forces can occur.
+_If the TAPAS board is used in conjunction with mechanical, electromagnetic, acoustic, optical or other components,_ e.g. a motor drive, _significant forces can occur.
 Always ensure safety of the entire set-up!
-Prevent direct physical contact, always place set-up in an appropriate case, employ safe software techniques (e.g. torque limiting) and limit the supply current.
+Prevent direct physical contact, always place set-up in an appropriate case, employ safe software techniques_ (e.g. torque limiting) and _limit the supply current._

-The device is very sensitive to electrostatic discharge, handle with care!
-Never touch the board if the supply voltage is turned on!
+The device is very _sensitive to electrostatic discharge - handle with care!
+Never touch the board if the supply voltage is turned on!_

 ## Foreword and acknowledgements